GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 # Logging

-Logging in HELICS is normally handled through an independent thread.
-The thread prints message to the console and or to a file.
+Logging in HELICS  provides a way to understand the operation of a federate and is normally handled through an independent thread.
+The thread prints message to the console and or to a file as events within a federate occur.
 This section discusses how to use the log files to confirm the co-simulation executed properly and to debug when it doesn't.

 * [Log Levels](#log-levels)
 * [Setting up the Simulator for Logging](#setting-up-the-simulator-for-logging)